 - To create the IAM role in another account, click Another AWS account.
 Then, in the Account ID field, enter the ID of the trusted account — an AWS account where the backup appliance belongs.

 If you want to increase the security of the role, select the Require external ID check box and enter a password.
 To learn how to use an external ID to increase security of an IAM role, see AWS Documentation.

 - At the Permissions step of the wizard, select an IAM policy that must be attached to the IAM role.

-For an IAM policy to be displayed in the list, it must be created in advance as described in section Appendix A. Creating IAM Policies.
+For an IAM policy to be displayed in the list, it must be created in advance as described in section Appendix B. Creating IAM Policies in AWS.

 - At the Tags step of the wizard, specify AWS tags that will be assigned to the IAM role.

 - At the Review step of the wizard, specify a name and description for the IAM role.
 Review the configured settings and click Create role.

 - Add the created IAM role to the Veeam Backup for AWS configuration database as described in section Adding IAM Roles.